ISP Throttling: How Do You Know If You’re Being Throttled?

 Is ISP throttling legal?

 In the U.S., ISP throttling has been legal ever since the repeal of net neutrality in 2018.
-However, some states have banned ISP throttling, such as California, so it depends on what state the website is headquartered in.
+But, some states ban ISP throttling, such as California.
+So, it depends on what state the website is headquartered in.

 -